|Chile World Cup 1962|

 The best result for Chile at a World Cup Finals were in 1962 when they finished 3rd as the host.
 Leonel Sanchez was their star player.
 Their next major success came in 1998.
 The strike force of Marcelo Salas and Iván Zamorano helped them to reach the round of 16.
 In 2000, Chile won the Bronze medal at the Olympics with Zamorano as one of the overage players.
 Since then, another Golden Generation emerged.
 They qualified for both 2010 and 2014 World Cup Finals, advancing to the second stage on both occasions.
 Chile won back-to-back Copa America in 2015 and 2016.

-The greatest keeper in Chile's history.
+Sergio Livingstone was the greatest keeper in Chile's history.
 He was of Scottish descent.
 He was nicknamed "El Sapo" ("The Toad") for his typical posture in the goal mouth.
 From 1938–59 he played primarily for CD Universidad Católica in Santiago.
 With Chile he took part in seven South American Championships and one World Cup.
+He played 52 times for Chile.

 GK: Roberto Rojas

 He is best remembered for faking an injury hit by a rocket during a match against Brazil in 1989 and led to a lifetime ban on football.
-He was actually a good keeper who was capped 9 times.
+He was actually a good keeper who was capped 49 times.
+With Colo-Colo, Rojas won national titles in 1983 and 1986.
+In 1987, after a successful performance in the Copa América 1987 championship, he transferred to Brazil's São Paulo where he remained until 1989.

 RB: Luis Eyzaguirre